nathancarter/weblurch/doc/plan.md

 Create a Groups plugin with the following features.

- * Create a Group class distinct from the Groups class.
-Its constructor takes two DOM nodes, an open and close grouper.
-It performs no validation on whether these have any particular form at all.
- * Extend that class with a method that computes the ID if the group, if it can be determined from the open grouper, or undefined if not.
+ * Extend that class with a method that computes the ID of the group, if it can be determined from the open grouper, or undefined if not.
  * Add to the Groups class a method for registering a Group instance.
 This will do the following: